valinsky/hugo_blog/content/posts/privacy-build.md

 #### Only scratching the surface

 These are just a few examples of different tracking methods.
-Companies spend big budgets on figuring out better ways to track us.
+Corporations spend big budgets on figuring out better ways to track us.
 The more data they have on us, the more money they make, the more power and influence they have.

 For a deep dive into how exactly our data is being gathered and used by corporations and governments, I highly recommend reading [Permanent Record](https://en.wikipedia.org/wiki/Permanent_Record_(autobiography)) by Edward Snowden.